UKCloud/documentation/articles/portal/ptl-ref-user-access.md

 ### Password reset

-In the event that you need to reset your password, a self-service facility is available from the log on page.
-Alternatively your administrator can change your password.
+In the event that you need to reset your password, a self-service facility is available from the log in page (see [*How to change or reset your UKCloud Portal password or memorable word*](ptl-how-reset-password.md)).
+You must make sure that your password reset email address is set to an email account that you can access.
+For more information, see [*How to set your password reset email address*](ptl-how-change-email-address.md).

-UKCloud Support will advise you of the names of your administrators if required.

 ## Feedback